alexschickele/bluecloud/readme.md

 # Demonstrator 2 - Notebook 2:

-# Projecting plankton functional gene clusters
+# Mapping the geographical distribution of plankton functional gene clusters using habitat prediction modes

 ------------------------------------------------------------------------